SpaceVim/SpaceVim/docs/_posts/2018-09-27-use-vim-as-a-python-ide.md

 This tutorial is not intended to teach you Python itself.

-If you have any problems, feel free to join the [chatting room](https://app.element.io/#/room/#spacevim:matrix.org) for general discussion.

 ### Enable language layer

 The python language support in SpaceVim is provided by `lang#python` layer, and it is not enabled by default.